-Stem cells for ACL tears is a new treatment option that people and athletes of all calibers are now turning to as an alternative to surgery.
-Stem cells, taken ethically from the tissue surrounding a healthy umbilical cord are a completely safe, natural, and effective way to heal damaged tissues and ligaments like the ACL.
+Regenerative cells for ACL tears is a new treatment option that people and athletes of all calibers are now turning to as an alternative to surgery.
+Cells, taken ethically from the tissue surrounding a healthy umbilical cord are a completely safe, natural, and effective way to heal damaged tissues and ligaments like the ACL.

-Once the stem cells are injected, they immediately get to work healing the injured tendon using their regenerative power.
+Once the shot(s) are administered, they immediately get to work healing the injured tendon using their regenerative power.

-Although regenerative medicine is still in its infancy, athletes and people all over are celebrating the fact that stem cell therapy may very well eliminate the need for surgical intervention.
+Although regenerative medicine is still in its infancy, athletes and people all over are celebrating the fact that personal cell therapy may very well eliminate the need for surgical intervention.

 Of course, surgery will still be an option for the most serious cases, but it’s exciting to know that the advances we’ve made in regenerative medicine are changing the way we look at ACL tears and their treatment.

 Why ACL Tear No Longer Automatically Means Surgery.